How to Control Dust and Keep Things Clean on the Job

 Lay Down a Protective Path

 It is impossible to demo a wall or bust up a floor without making a mess, but that doesn’t mean you need to track that mess all over the rest of the house.
 The next time you have to tear out some carpet, cut several long strips, and use them as pathways to protect the flooring in other areas of the house.
 Make sure to flip the carpet upside down so the abrasive backing won’t scratch the finish on wood floors.
 “Old-fashioned’ canvas drop cloths are still the best method for protecting stair treads.
+Just make sure it doesn’t slide.
+Fasten the drop cloth to the riser above the tread with a wood strip and screws (if stairs are carpeted) or use an adhesive type covering.
+It won’t protect hard surfaced from dings and dents, but it’s great for dust and paint.

 Protect Finished Flooring With Hardboard